GoogleCloudPlatform/community/tutorials/nginx-ingress-gke/index.md

 	ingress-resource   *                   80        `

-Now that we have an Ingress Resource defined, we need an Ingress Controller to act upon the rules as shown below.
+Now that we have an Ingress Resource defined, we need an Ingress Controller to act upon the rules as shown below:

 <img src="https://github.com/ameer00/community/blob/master/tutorials/nginx-ingress-gke/Nginx%20Ingress%20on%20GCP%20-%20Fig%2001.png" width="65%">